-We designed a completely new clamp for the next series of quality factor measurements.
+A new clamp model was recently designed for the next series of quality factor measurements.
 Major changes from the previous model include a much thicker diameter and a lip to constrain the sapphire washers and pinwheel cantilever itself in an effort to decrease clamp loss.
-The SolidWorks design can be seen below:
+The design can be seen below:

-Figure 13: New Clamp Design
+Figure 12: New Clamp Design